ayyo2765/dynamo-testnet-box/README.md

 ## Generating blocks

-Normally on the live, real, dynamo network, blocks are generated, on average, every 10 minutes.
-Since this testnet-in-box uses Dynamo Core's (dynamod) regtest mode, we are able to generate a block on a private network instantly using a simple command.
+Normally on the live, real, dynamo network, blocks are generated, on average, every 15 seconds.
+Since this testnet-in-box uses Dynamo's (dynamod), we are able to generate a block on a private network instantly using a simple command.

 To generate a block: